Diego Barrios (footballer, born July 1987)

-Diego Alfonso Barrios Suárez (born 20 July 1987) is a Paraguayan footballer who currently plays for Colchagua as striker.
+Diego Alfonso Barrios Suárez (born 20 July 1987) is a Paraguayan former footballer who played as a striker.

 Club career

-Cobreloa
+Barrios mainly developed his career in Argentina, playing for clubs such as Deportivo Santamarina, Germinal Rawson, Deportivo Español, Ferrocarril Sud, among others.

+Besides Argentina, he played in Chile.
 On 19 July 2011, it was confirmed that by the club's president Javier Maureira that Barrios was signed by Cobreloa for replace to Alexander Corro, who was injured.
 Finally, the player finished as a starter and scored 9 in 25 appearances.

+In Chile, he also played for Everton, Curicó Unido and Colchagua.